 If the buyer will be obtaining a gift to purchase the property, this line item should also be included in the purchase price.
 It is important to confer with the mortgage lender prior to making an offer that includes a gift because the lender will require certain documentation, including a written agreement that the person providing the gift is not intending to ask for it back.

 In other words, this will not be another loan.
 The mortgage lender wants to make sure that it is the first and only lender with an interest in the property.

 The remainder of the purchase price is listed as the balance that will be paid at closing.
 Buyer beware, however, that this is not necessarily the full amount that the buyer will have to pay to close on the transaction because there are fees and expenses also due at the time of closing.

 If the buyer is obtaining a mortgage, there are fees and expenses to the lender/broker, like the origination fee, credit, and tax reporting expenses.

-Even if the buyer is not obtaining a mortgage, there are fees for the title search, which is necessary to ensure the buyer is getting good title, title insurance, attorney fees, recording fees, and adjustments (discussed later).
+Even if the buyer is not obtaining a mortgage, there are fees for the title search, which is necessary to ensure the buyer is getting the good title, title insurance, attorney fees, recording fees, and adjustments (discussed later).